Le guide ultime de la vente d'une entreprise

 Sale of shares

-The sale of shares involves the sale of the entire company by transferring the shares held by the owners.
-The buyers thus acquire all the assets and liabilities of the company.
+A share sale involves selling the entire business by transferring the shares held by the owners.
+The buyers thus acquire all of the company's assets and liabilities.

 Benefits